TheSamStewart/Aim-Trainer/README.md

 # Aim-Trainer
-Aim Trainer website using HTML, Tailwind CSS and JavaScript
+Aim Trainer website using HTML, Tailwind CSS and JavaScript to reaffirm knowledge.